r-lib/tidyselect/cran-comments.md

-This release attempts to fix the R CMD check warnings that appeared on some platforms.
+This release includes dplyr in suggested package which should hopefully fix the R CMD check warnings that appeared on some CRAN platforms.

 ## Test environments